iota-sigma-pi/Chem-172/README.md

 Contributors: Alex-Ortiz

-Notes are current to week: 5, Monday
+Notes are current to week: 6, Wednesday

 Any suggestions will be considered.
 Derivations, explanations, and tables can be added to this document.